grafana/alloy/docs/sources/tutorials/logs-and-relabeling-basics/index.md

 ## Send logs to Loki

-**Recommended reading**
+Now that you've created components and chained them together, you can collect some logs and send them to Loki.

+### Recommended reading

 - Optional: [local.file_match][]
 - Optional: [loki.source.file][]
 - Optional: [loki.write][]

-Now that you're comfortable creating components and chaining them together, let's collect some logs and send them to Loki.
+### Find and collect the logs

-We will use the `local.file_match` component to perform file discovery, the `loki.source.file` to collect the logs, and the `loki.write` component to send the logs to Loki.
+You can use the `local.file_match` component to perform file discovery, the `loki.source.file` to collect the logs, and the `loki.write` component to send the logs to Loki.

 Before doing this, make sure you have a log file to scrape.
 You can use the `echo` command to create a file with some log content.

 ```bash
 mkdir -p /tmp/alloy-logs